Bell reports slow mobile growth in Q3 earnings report

 Revenue

-BCE reported $6 billion in operating revenue, a 0.9 percent increase year over year.
+BCE reported $6 billion in operating revenue, a 0.9 percent increase year-over-year.

 In its communication and technology services sector, revenue from services saw a 2 percent increase due, in part, to growth in mobile and internet customers, as well as roaming revenue.

-Revenue for wireless services grew by 4 percent to $1.8 million.
+Revenue from wireless services grew by 4 percent to $1.8 million.
 However, revenue from product sales decreased by 4 percent to $799 million.
-This has to do with a decrease in sales on the enterprise side and decreased sales at The Source.
+This has to do with decreased sales on the enterprise side and lower sales at The Source.

 Image credit: Shutterstock